uwadonat/TweeterRedesign/README.md

 > In order to use the website signup and login

-> Post your New technology an event
+> Post your New technology

-> Visit profile of other user and follow some if you want by clicking on follow button
+> Visit profile of other user and follow some if you want by clicking on view profile or follow button

 ## AUTHOR